factor1/simple-testimonials/README.md

 ## Usage
 Coming Soon...

+## Important Notes

+- Simple Testimonials uses a custom archive slug of `/testimonials/` to access testimonial archives.
+- Simple Testimonials uses a custom permalink of `/testimonial/` for single posts.

 ## Issues, Questions, Contributions
 If you find a bug, have a question, or want to make a contribution please open a issue or pull request.